 Now, if you have been injured by any equipment or items that you feel were defective, you have legal rights.
 You should consider filing a lawsuit against the manufacturer or distributor of the product.

-To have a successful lawsuit, it’s a good idea to employ the services of a defective equipment lawyer.
-They’ll be able to help you to prove that the product was defective and caused the injuries you sustained.
+To have a successful lawsuit, it’s a good idea to They’ll be able to help you to prove that the product was defective and caused the injuries you sustained.
 An experienced defective equipment lawyer can help you build a strong case.